Someguyfromcrowd/DeadlierNights/README.txt

      description: Allows for the curing of players deadliernights.help:
      description: Allows for the lookup of information about DeadlierNights
+     default: true
+   deadliernights.status:
+     description: Allows for the lookup of status info

 You can also use deadliernights.* to grant all permissions and deadliernights.set.* to grant all set permissions

 =====

 Changelog:

+v0.05a:
+	-Added moon effects

 v0.04a:
 	-Added scares